-Peter now regularly receives instructions on behalf of taxpayers, both to advise and in relation to disputes, including from top 10 accountancy firms..
+Peter now regularly receives instructions on behalf of taxpayers, both to advise and in relation to disputes, including from top 10 accountancy firms.
 He is often instructed to appear against the leading VAT silks achieving a number of notable victories.
-He recently won for Southern Cross Employment Agency, successfully challenging a recovery assessment made by HMRC, on the grounds that the original claim had been validly compromised.
+He recently won for City YMCA in the FTT successfully defeating an array of arguments advanced on behalf of HMRC.
+HMRC did not seek permission to appeal.

-Peter has worked for his clients on a variety of areas, including on assessments, consideration and taxable amount, exemptions, input tax deduction and partial exemption, single/multiple supplies, claims for overpaid tax (including time-limits, unjust enrichment and interest), penalties, place of supply, registration, security requirements, unfair treatment of taxpayers, zero-rating, and avoidance.
+Peter has worked for his clients on a variety of areas, including on assessments, consideration and taxable amount, exemptions, input tax deduction and partial exemption, single/multiple supplies, claims for overpaid tax (including time-limits, unjust enrichment and interest), outside the scope activities, penalties, place of supply, registration, security requirements, unfair treatment of taxpayers, and zero-rating.

-He has advised and handled disputes in cases across sectors such as construction, education, energy, health, financial services, food, land and property, health care, labour providers, publishing, retailing, transport, travel agents and holidays, telecommunications and internet services, welfare services.
+He has advised and handled disputes in cases across sectors such as charities, construction, education, energy, health, insurance, financial services, food, land and property, health care, labour providers, publishing, retailing, transport, travel agents and holidays, telecommunications and internet services, welfare services.
 Alongside such mainstream areas, Peter has recently added advice concerning canals and litigation concerning yachts.

 He is often instructed in matters involving new or difficult points of law, arising out of retained /assimilated EU law including the EU VAT Directives or construction of UK legislation.
 He also has acumen advising on more everyday situations and problems.

 He regularly represents clients in VAT cases in the specialist tax tribunal, where he brings to bear great his specialist experience and expertise, and skills cross-examining witnesses initially developed outside the tax area across a wide range of civil litigation.
 He is experienced in litigation involving questions of fact requiring the ability to handle extensive evidence (documents and witnesses).